Texas State University: Student organizations

+Texas State University has more than 300 student organizations registered with its Student Involvement department.

 Student Government

 The school's student government is an organization of both undergraduate and graduate students who represent student's interests with the university administration.
 Student government has dealt with issues including concealed carry on campus and the university's anti-tobacco policy.
 Student Government also administers a scholarship fund that any Texas State student can apply to earn.